tldrcode/tldrcode.com/_languages/c.markdown

               default:
                 //code;
             }
-  Example_Description: This would read one line of code, then jump to the case 2 label, where it would execute from there until the end of the switch statement.
+  Example_Description: This would initialize x to be 2, then jump to the case 2 label, where it would execute from there until the end of the switch statement.
 Note: even the code under default: will get executed.

 File I/O:
 - Type: fscanf